 - Keep hearing aid batteries away from children.
 The batteries can look like candy to children, but batteries are poisonous and can be fatal if swallowed.
 If you think a child has swallowed a battery, call your local poison control center right away.

 - Keep hearing aids away from pets.
 Dogs and cats love hearing aids and will eat them quickly if they get a chance!
-If your hearing aid becomes damaged, it is important to collect as much of the hearing aid as possible and return it to St. Jude.
+If your hearing aid becomes damaged, collect as much of the hearing aid as possible and return it to St. Jude.

 - Hearing aids and sports can go together.
 Ask your audiologist for more information if you play sports.